 - Hands-free calls are okay (even with a headset), and so are voice-only for texting or other purposes

-What counts as holding my phone?
+What counts as holding a phone?

 Under the Hands-Free Law, “holding” the phone means holding it with your body/person—even if you’re not using your hands.
-(We know, this defies the meaning of “hands free,” which has a lot of people confused.)
+(We know, this defies the meaning of “hands-free,” which has a lot of people confused.)

 - Holding it with your shoulder?
 Not allowed.

 - Setting it on your lap?
 Not allowed.

 - Tucking it into a front shirt pocket, headscarf, or anywhere else where you’re actively using it while driving?
 Not allowed.